Maelstrom8/Mountain-Blade/README.md

 4. All the way to the left next to "Executables" is a plus sign, click it and select "add from file"
 5. Navigate to the `NovusLauncher.exe` you moved over to your Bannerlord folder, hit apply
 6. PS make sure your managed game under settings points to the base TaleWorlds launcher - [example](https://i.imgur.com/F9vUdly.png)
+7. Additionally, if you **want** [Adonnay's really cool Exotic Weaponry](https://www.nexusmods.com/mountandblade2bannerlord/mods/2620) to be added to the tournament prize pool, please navigate to the incovenient location known as `C:\ProgramData\Mount & Blade II: Bannerlord\AEW` and modify `AEW.settings.xml`, so the values are *true* instead of *false*.
+If you don't see the folder, google "how 2 show hidden files, folders and drives".

 You are generally ready to play, but there are one or two configs that aren't saved globally and have to be set every time you start a new game, but that's for another section.